Do you feel like you’re “not good enough” or “take things too personally” at work?

 I kept pushing, trying to compensate for my insecurities, until I hit a wall.

 I was so burned out I spent my weekends in bed, too drained to do anything else.
-I had heart palpitations and constant nightmares.
-And I felt like an empty shell of a person, far from my driven, empathetic self I once knew.
+I had heart palpitations and nightmares.
+And I felt like an empty shell of a person.
+Far from my driven, empathetic self I once knew.

-My burnout forced me to step back and take a hard look at the feelings, thoughts, and behaviors that had brought me to that point.
+My burnout forced me to step back and take a hard look at the thoughts and behaviors that had brought me to that point.

 During the previous three years, I had slowly been building a coaching practice based on my training in counseling and psychology.
 And now I had no choice but to use the tools I used with my clients on myself.

-When I began to examine the root of my insecurities and to unravel my self-sabotaging habits, I realized that the problem wasn’t that I was a failure.
+When I began to examine the root of my insecurities and imposter syndrome, I realized that the problem wasn’t that I was a failure.

 By working with my coaching clients, I discovered that many others struggle with problems like overthinking, emotional reactivity, perfectionism, and poor boundaries – to name a few.

 As I reconnected with my core values and dreams, I found the desire to support this group.
-And from there, I started taking the steps that eventually led to me to expanding my coaching practice.
+And from there, I took steps that led to expanding my coaching practice and eventually defining the concept of “sensitive striving.”

-Since then, I’ve helped hundreds of sensitive, high-achievers get out of their own way, master their sensitivity, and discover ways to enjoy success – however they define it – without stress and emotional overwhelm.
+Now a decade later I’ve helped thousands of sensitive high-achievers like you get out of their own way, master their sensitivity, and discover ways to enjoy success – however they define it – without self-doubt, stress, and emotional overwhelm.

 I can’t wait to help you too.